-ASH membership includes a fee for members to utilize a 'non-insurance" advocacy program.
-This program makes maintenance, high cost medications for diabetics, asthmatics, and high cost specialty medications available to our members.
+Because ASH does not share needs for acute care meds, high cost maintenance medications, specialty medications, and IVG therapies, most members have access to utilize a 'non-insurance" advocacy program called SHARx.
+SHARx has an incredible track record of helping members access high cost maintenance medication, specialty medications, and IVG therapies - many times at \$0 cost.
+This program makes maintenance, high cost medications for diabetics, asthmatics, high cost specialty medications, and IVG therapies available to our members.
 Most members get them for free.
-Sometimes there is a cost share depending on the channel use to access the medication.
-Access to these high cost medications is a significant "hole" that ASH fills in the health share space.
+Sometimes there is a cost share depending on the channel used to access the medication.
+Access to these high cost medications is a significant "hole" that SHARx fills in the health share space.